 ZUCKIE (nee ZUCCI), co-owner with MARIO TOMASI and FAT TONY LAURIO, gladly greeted us -- especially ME -- at the solid, carved wood, castle-like door at THE STONEWALL.
 Originally, it was a British, pub-type inn and it still had (and has) that intriguing look.
 He really liked ME ("fresh chicken") and he unabashedly loved my 1969 CADILLAC convertible which he called "a dreamboat".
 EDDIE MURPHY, middle-aged Gay guardian of the gate was too frantic for me and, besides, he pursued the "trashy" and fringe boys.
 To ME, he always embarrassingly announced that "You little, under-aged, rich boys are gonna get this place busted one day".
 "Rich" meant that we arrived in a car not via subway or bus -- nor on foot.
 The other and nice front-door enrtryman was BLOND FRANKIE (not his real first name) STONE (coincidental).

 We also went to other Gay clubs, such as, THRUSH, near the famous Flatiron Building just east of Broadway at 18 East 22nd Street, where I also was earlier the evening of Friday, June 27, 1969, before returning to THE STONEWALL INN in time for the invasion; DR. FEELGOOD'S on Waverly Place at MacDougal Street in the Gay-ly tricky HOTEL EARLE (and trust me, 'the doctor' did make you feel good); THE HAVEN across the street from The Stonewall at Sheridan Triangle on Grove Street (a little hectic): THE GRAPEVINE (drag queen fun in midtown Westside); NINTH CIRCLE (though it was on West 10 Street and very promiscuous -- too aggressive for me); KOOKY'S (gals from the Isle of Lesbos galore and whose SHELLEY WINTERS/BABY JANE HUDSON-combo owner gave "fruits" (sic) a hard time to get in but not ME because I was "so sweet" and, moreso, was always entering with her dreamgirl, SONIA JANE ATTKISS); and, after hours, THE GOLD BUG (2 late nite and 2 druggy), THE TWELFTH OF ALWAYS (2 ditto) and TELE-STAR (3 ditto), among many others.
 I recall rarely visiting WASHINGTON SQUARE -- the club, not the Greenwich Village park or famous arch -- on Broadway and Third Street in the East Village with SONIA and DEE DEE.CROCKETT.
-Then there was the late night THE CHECKERBOARD, run by a kinda crayzee heterosexual woman!
-However, THE STONEWALL was always our first stop with the car parked within view of the club on Christopher Street for the entire evening and into the night.
+Then there was the late night THE CHECKERBOARD (always good for Gay games), run by a kinda crayzee heterosexual woman!
+However, THE STONEWAL CLUB was always our first stop with the convertible parked within view of the club on Christopher Street for the entire evening and into the night.
 STONEWALL was typically our loyal, return stop -- as it was on Friday night, June 27, 1969, after midnight.
 That night we never got to the 24/7 HOWARD JOHNSON'S RESTAURANT (luved the ice cream) at the corner of Avenue of the Americas and West 8th Street.
 Up the street on West 8th was the downstairs Gay nightclub BON SOIR.
 Meow, BARBRA (as in "Cry Me A River") STREISAND.
 Update: Decades later, BABS shall return to Brooklyn to perform two huge, instantly sold-out concerts -- including "SONGS OF THE STONEWALL" -- at an incredible arena on the Avenue of Flatbush in the heart of Brooklyn!.